 You may wonder how I am able to make these big deposits while traveling on a lean FIRE budget and not having a day job.
 The thing is, that I only share my crowdlending portfolio as this is what the blog is about.
 I am reinvesting all of my earnings from this.
-My crowdlending portfolio is only 9% of my full investment portfolio.
+My crowdlending portfolio is only 10% of my full investment portfolio.
 I also have passive income in the form of dividends and rental income.
-I have 50% procent in real estate, 40% in stocks, and 1% in cash.
-That 1% in cash is now tied up in a renovation project for a while.
+I have 50% procent in real estate and 40% in stocks.
 Crowdlending is the only thing I actively work on at the moment.
 The rest is fully passive.
 The large deposits has been coming from savings and a bigger payout I got when I left my job in December 2018.
 Than money is almost fully invested at this time.
 So the time of the big monthly deposits are over.

 Which is the better product - Bondora Go & Grow or Mintos Invest & Access?